MintXeido/Virtual-Wii-Manager/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-NOTE: This is a still working inprogress project & soon i'll be releasing the first beta of the program.
+NOTE: This is a still working progress project & soon i'll be releasing the first beta release of the program.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 What can Virtual Wii Manager do?